-Discussion with the director of nursing confirmed that they were aiming to reach a restraint-free environment.
+Discussion with the assistant director of nursing confirmed that they had reduced the use of restraint and had almost achieved a restraint-free environment.
 Where restrictive practices were used, they had ensured that their use was proportionate and deemed to be the least restrictive option.

 There was a restraints policy in place which gave clear guidance on how restrictive practice was to be managed in the centre.
-The person in charge was the restrictive practice lead and a restraints register had been established to record the use of restrictive practices in the centre and was updated each month.
+The person in charge was the restrictive practice lead and a restraint register had been established to record the use of restrictive practices in the centre and was updated each month.

-The use of all restrictive practice was monitored on a weekly basis by staff in each unit and they reflected a downward trend in the use of restraint.
-The management team had restraint documentation on the audit schedule and restrictive practice records were audited on monthly and three monthly basis.
+The use of all restrictive practice was monitored by staff in each unit and they reflected a downward trend in the use of restraint.
+The management team had restraint documentation on the audit schedule and restrictive practice records were audited on monthly basis.
 Each audit had a quality improvement plan.